-In this sophisticated approach, our surgeons use a small (3- to 4-inch) incision to precisely place the knee implant, causing less risk to muscles, tendons, and ligaments.
+In this sophisticated approach, our surgeons use MAKOplasty robotic arm technology to precisely place the knee implant, causing less risk to muscles, tendons, and ligaments.
 There is less blood loss, with more healthy bone and soft tissue preserved.
 This provides support and gives the knee a more natural feel during activities.

-Talk with your surgeon at Abington Health’s Orthopaedic & Spine Institute to see which minimally invasive knee replacement procedure is right for you.
+Talk with your surgeon at Abington’s Orthopedic & Spine Institute to see which minimally invasive knee replacement procedure is right for you.

 Best Knee Replacement Care

-Named a Blue Distinction Center+ for Knee and Hip Replacement® by Independence Blue Cross, Abington Memorial Hospital was the first teaching hospital in Pennsylvania to have received the prestigious Gold Seal of Approval and Disease-Specific Certification from the Joint Commission for hip and knee replacement.
-The Abington Health orthopedic specialists at Abington Memorial Hospital and Lansdale Hospital are your best choice for knee replacement and repair.
+Jefferson Abington Hospital was the first teaching hospital in Pennsylvania to have received the prestigious Gold Seal of Approval and Disease-Specific Certification from the Joint Commission for hip and knee replacement.
+The orthopedic specialists at Jefferson Abington Hospital and Jefferson Lansdale Hospital are your best choice for knee replacement and repair.